kopiokosong/kopiokosong.github.io/_posts/2020-01-07-intro-post.md

 ---
 ![Image of Coffee](/images/flemming-fuchs-4NlXcLHv1ng-unsplash.jpg)

-I would not call myself a coffee connoisseur.
+I do not call myself a coffee connoisseur.
 While I would not spend money on over-priced drinks, I drink it frequently enough that my coffee order quite fairly well defines me.

-My favorite kind of coffee is actually what they call a kopi-o kosong **dit lou**.
+My standard order is a kopi-o kosong **dit lou**.

 <!--more-->

-### PLEASE DO NOT ASK ME ABOUT WHAT KIND OF BEANS I USE
-Honestly, I do not know.
+### Please do not ask me what kind of beans I use